Today I'm going to show you how you can download the official credit card BinList database directly from the MasterCard website.

 Many e-commerce merchants use the bin list for risk scoring and risk alerting to prevent chargeback.
 As I mentioned, with BINlist, you can quickly determine card type, such as debit, credit or prepaid, and country of issue.

 The updated card issuer BIN list can help you recognize prepaid cards during the eCommerce checkout process and prevent their use for recurring transactions.

 Let's say that you have a new order in your eCommerce online store.

 By doing a BIN number search in the binlist, you have concluded that this specific card is debit, issued in Nigeria.
-This situation is an instant alert for a merchant about potential suspicious order.
+This situation is an instant alert for a merchant about potential suspicious order or fraudulent transaction.